sasagawa888/eisl/documents/COMPILER.md

 ### ex2
 Takeuchi function code.
-Even if you use type inference, It  can only infer that the argument and return value are integers.
-That is the limitation.
+Even if you use type inference, it  can only infer that the argument and return value are integers.
+That is the limitation of type inferencer.
 Since the Takeuchi function requires a huge amount of recursive calculation.
 It can be calculated only when the argument is a small integer within practical time.
-Therefore, you can generate efficient code by telling the compiler that compiler should generate code limited to small integers and not consider it when it becomes BIGNUM.
+Therefore, you can generate efficient code by telling the compiler that compiler should generate code for small integers and not consider that it will become BIGNUM.
-The syntax has no effect on the interpreter, but the compiler makes type inferences based on this additional data.
+The syntax has no effect on the interpreter, but the compiler executes type inferences based on this additional data.

 ```
 (defun tarai(x y z)